-Place the key, button side down, on a soft surface.
+With the key placed button side down on a soft surface, use a small flat-bladed tool to release the bottom cover.

-2. Release the battery using a small flat bladed tool.
+2. Remove the battery by lifting it away from the front retaining clips.

-- Remove the battery by pushing it toward the center of the key to release it from the front retaining clips. - 4.
-Insert the new battery (type CR2032) with the '+' side facing up.
-Avoid touching the flat surfaces of the battery, and wipe the battery clean before fitting.
-Finger marks can reduce battery life.
+3. Insert the new battery (type CR2032) with the '+' side facing up.

-5. Align the battery, then press the key and battery together until they snap into place.
+Note: Wipe the battery clean before fitting and avoid touching the battery's flat surfaces.
+Finger marks on the flat surfaces of the battery can reduce battery life.
+Holding the cover at an angle, align the tabs on the widest side of the cover with the corresponding slots on the key, then press the cover firmly onto the key until it snaps into place.